-Users also get the addition of a feature called Connect on Demand, which is basically a killswitch (but which only works while connected via the IKEv2 protocol).
+Users also get the addition of a feature called Connect on Demand, which is effectively a kill-switch (but which only works while connected via the IKEv2 protocol).

-To turn it on follow these steps:

-Go to your iOS Home screen > Settings > VPN > Tap on a blue info icon of VPN Unlimited profile > enable Connect On Demand.
+To turn it on, go to your iOS Home screen > Settings > VPN > Tap on a blue info icon of VPN Unlimited profile > enable Connect On Demand.

 On top of providing apps for the most popular platforms, VPN Unlimited also provides full support for Linux, Windows Phone, router configurations, as well as for various browser extensions and streaming devices.
 This makes VPN Unlimited a truly versatile service that will work well on virtually any platform.

 KeepSolid VPN Unlimited is a VPN provider that is a good all-rounder.
 Anybody looking for a VPN that is solid in terms of encryption won’t go far wrong with VPN Unlimited, and it is fair to say that it is a well-priced service that is quite easy on the wallet.
 However, the VPN's IPv6 leaks are indeed concerning and mean that Mac users should look elsewhere.

 This VPN does keep some limited connection logs, including bandwidth use logs.
 However, those logs are extremely minimal and do not include IP addresses next to time stamps.
 This means that the VPN is as close to a no-logs VPN as it is possible to get, and we generally consider the service secure in terms of privacy.
 On the other hand, it is based in the US, which depending on your threat model, may be enough to put you off the service entirely.